🚀 The DPC Startup Handbook

 Invest in SEO (Search Engine Optimization)

 Help potential patients find you when they search for doctors in your area.
 SEO is a long-term strategy that compounds over time.
+If you're using DPC Spot for your website, on-site SEO is handled automatically - your pages are optimized for search engines out of the box.
+Focus your personal effort on the off-site tactics below.

 Brainstorm ways to get free exposure